Annie Quigley, Guest Speaker MENSA International Conference September 2022

 2020 Elected Windsor Representative on the national Royal Warrant Holders Association Council.

 2021 Royal Warrant extended until March 2027 just weeks before HRH The Duke of Edinburgh passed away.
+Reduced to March 2023 on his passing.

 Meeting HRH The Duke of Edinburgh (and wearing vintage Valentino).